 - Have you received any prior treatment for this episode?

-For this section, you may also be given a patient health questionnaire to fill in prior to the start of the interview.
+For this section, you may also be given a patient health questionnaire to fill in before the start of the interview.
 Your psychiatrist will go through the questionnaire while interviewing you.

 3. Past Psychiatric History